 d.
 5 ft above ground level

-10. Should two people work on a same ladder at the same time?
+10. Should two people work on the same ladder at the same time?

 a.
 Yes, only if you’re behind time